Who We Are

 Beat is a charity registered in England and Wales (801343) and Scotland (SC039309).
 Beat is the identity of the Eating Disorders Association, and became our working name in February 2007.
 Eating Disorders Association remains our legally registered charity name.
 Eating Disorders Association is a company limited by guarantee registered in England and Wales under number 2368495, with registered offices at Wensum House, Norwich NR1 1DW.
 VAT Number: 700 285963

-Beat's Chief Executive is Susan Ringwood and the executive team includes: Lorna Garner, Chief Operating Officer; Amy Franklin, Commercial Director; Cheryl Armitage, Director of Fundraising and Communications; Sue Harvey, Director of Finance; and Nina DuFeu, Director of Services.
+Beat's Interim Chief Executive is Lorna Garner and the executive team includes: Amy Franklin, Commercial Director; Cheryl Armitage, Director of Fundraising and Communications; Sue Harvey, Director of Finance; and Nina DuFeu, Director of Services.

 Become a voting member